DIY Guide to House Paints, Primers, and Solvents

 Primers are special coatings designed to bond to bare surfaces creating a sound foundation for a finish paint.
 A sealer is a special primer that is absorbed into porous materials like wood or masonry to make them water-repellent.
 In addition to these, a combination primer/sealer is also available for blocking problem stains like smoke and water damage.

 A sealer may be clear or it may have a white pigment added.
 Clear sealers are used for a natural finish on wood, brick, concrete and stone.
 Pigmented sealers are intended to go under a paint coat to guard against stains that may bleed from a surface through the finish.
 For example, any painted surface that has been damaged by water should be sealed to block the stain before any repair and re-coating is done.

-On newly finished drywall surfaces a high-build drywall primer is a very good choice if you have a lot of area to deal with and the joint compound has pits and scratches in the surface.
+On newly finished drywall surfaces a high-build drywall primer is a very good choice if you have a lot of area to deal with and the joint compound has small pits and scratches in the surface.
 These are made to fill in and level the little imperfections making them virtually invisible and it provides a good thick base coat making the finish paint cover easier.
-If, on the other hand, your joint compound finish is very smooth a standard drywall primer will do just fine, it tends to be a bit cheaper and thinner and spreads easier to seal the porous surface but it does require a thick finish coating for good coverage.
+If, on the other hand, your joint compound finish is very smooth, a standard drywall primer will do just fine.
+It tends to be a bit cheaper and thinner and spreads easier to seal the porous surface but it does require a thick finish coating for good coverage.

 a latex coating used to bond to usually un-paintable, slick surfaces like pvc, fiberglass, ceramic tile, glass and laminate.